teo-orthlieb/teo-orthlieb.github.io/content/blog/pitch_assignment/index.md

 First, the stability breaks if we allow "same-sex marriage" (if the group of proposants is the same as the group of acceptants) because of [love triangles](https://en.wikipedia.org/wiki/Stable_roommates_problem#Solution).
 This is an interesting observation but it doesn't affect our use case, because students and project seats are 2 separate groups, so it's fine.

 The real bummer is the second restriction: if either group has no preferences the process is no longer truthful.
 You can see why this is the case in the marriage problem: if the women had no preferences for men then they would just stick with the first that proposed (no reason to swap) and men's wishlists would become strategic.
-This really hurts our plan, because the video game pitches have no preference for who makes them, we just need enough developpers to make a prototype out of the pitches.
-One way to get the truthfulness back would be to create random preferences for each game pitch towards the students but that would be unfair and we don't want that either.
+This really hurts our plan, because the video game pitches have no preference for who makes them, there just needs to be enough developpers, artists, etc. to make a prototype.
+One way to get the truthfulness back would be to create random preferences towards the students but that would be unfair and we don't want that either.

-For this reason, I chose not to continue with the Gale-Shapley algorithm, even though it seemed to fit our needs at first.
+For this reason and other concerns with flexibility, I chose not to continue with the Gale-Shapley algorithm even though it seemed to fit our needs at first.
 Maths are cruel.

 ## The bacteria
 ### WIP